tamylaa/clodo-framework/bin/README.md

-# Lego Framework Binaries
+# Clodo Framework Binaries

-This directory contains executable scripts and command-line tools for the Lego Framework.
+This directory contains executable scripts and command-line tools for the Clodo Framework.

 ## Categories